 In India

-Greek astrology was transmitted to India in the 2nd and 3rd centuries ad by means of several Sanskrit translations, of which the one best known is that made in ad 149/150 by Yavaneshvara and versified as the Yavanajataka by Sphujidhvaja in ad 269/270.
-The techniques of Indian astrology are thus not surprisingly similar to those of its Hellenistic counterpart.
-But the techniques were transmitted without their philosophical underpinnings (for which the Indians substituted divine revelation), and the Indians modified the predictions, originally intended to be applied to Greek and Roman society, so that they would be meaningful to them.
-In particular, they took into account the caste system, the doctrine of metempsychosis (transmigration of souls), the Indian theory of five elements (earth, water, air, fire, and space), and the Indian systems of values.
+Greek astrology was transmitted to India in the 2nd and 3rd centuries ce by means of several Sanskrit translations, of which the one best known is that made in 149/150 by Yavaneshvara and versified as the Yavanajataka by Sphujidhvaja in 269/270.
+Early translators translated directly the 12 signs of the Western zodiac into Sanskrit and adopted that system alongside extant astrological considerations.
+The techniques of Indian astrology (jyotisha) are thus similar to those of its Hellenistic counterpart.
+But the techniques were transmitted without their philosophical underpinnings, for which the Indian astrologers substituted divine revelation.
+Early Indian astrologers also modified the system’s predictions, originally intended to be applied to Greek and Roman society, so that they would be meaningful in their own cultural context.
+In particular, they took into account the varna and caste systems, the doctrine of metempsychosis (transmigration of souls, or reincarnation), the Indian theory of five elements (earth, water, air, fire, and space), and the Indian systems of values.

-The Indians also found it useful to make more elaborate the already complex methodology of Hellenistic astrology.
-They added as significant elements the nakshatras (or lunar mansions), an elaborate system of three categories of yogas (or planetary combinations), dozens of different varieties of dashas (periods of the planets) and antardashas (subperiods), and a complex theory of ashtakavarga based on continuous horoscopy.
+Indian astrologers also found it useful to make more elaborate the already complex methodology of Hellenistic astrology.
+They added as significant elements the nakshatras (or lunar mansions), which are found in earlier Vedic astrological material.
+They also developed an elaborate system of three categories of yogas (or planetary combinations), dozens of different varieties of dashas (periods of the planets) and antardashas (subperiods), and a complex theory of ashtakavarga based on continuous horoscopy.
 The number of subdivisions of the zodiacal signs was increased by the addition of the horas (15° each), the saptamshas (4 2/7° each), and the navamshas (3°20′ each); the number of planets was increased by the addition of the nodes of the Moon (the points of intersection of the lunar orbit with the ecliptic) and of a series of upagrahas, or imaginary planets.
+Indian astrologers also integrated the system of nine planets or navagrahas, which includes two shadow planets that cause harm and eclipses.
 Several elements of Hellenistic astrology and its Sāsānian offshoot (see below), however—including the lots, the prorogator, the Lord of the Year, the triplicities, and astrological history—were introduced into India only in the 13th century through the Tājika texts.
-Besides genethlialogy, the Indians particularly cultivated military astrology and a form of catarchic astrology termed muhurta-shastra and, to a lesser extent, iatromathematics and interrogatory astrology.
+Besides genethlialogy (birth charts), Indian astrologers particularly cultivated military astrology and a form of catarchic (focused on beginning moments) astrology termed muhurta-shastra (a muhurta is a period of about 48 minutes) and, to a lesser extent, iatromathematics and interrogatory astrology.

 In Sāsānian Iran